Sightseeing in the Cook Islands: Top 10 Sights in the Cook Islands© CookIslandsPocketGuide.com

 8. One Foot Island (Tapuaetai)

 Location: Southeast side of the Aitutaki Lagoon, Aitutaki.
-See the link above for operators to take you there.
+See the link above for instructions on how to access the operators.
 Water taxis are also available, as outlined in our Aitutaki Transport Guide.

 9. Vai Nauri